nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding an Event : `add_event`

-Adds an event to the address book. <br>
+Adds an event to the list of events. <br>
 An event must have : <br>
 - A Name
 - A Date